zuavra/nginx-ip-whitelister/README.md

 The header names are case insensitive.
 You can only use these headers once each – additional uses will be ignored.

+> The timeout policy is always enforced, whether you use these headers or not.
+Using them allows you to adjust the timeouts – see the defaults below.

 * `x-nipw-fixed-timeout`: A strictly positive integer, followed by the suffix `d`, `h`, `m` or `s` to indicate an amount of days, hours, minutes or seconds, respectively.
 The fixed timeout is compared against the moment when an IP was first added to the whitelist and it does not change.
 In other words, if you set a fixed timeout of `6h`, the IP will be de-listed 6 hours later, period.
 If you don't provide this header, *the fixed timeout defaults to 2 hours*.
 * `x-nipw-sliding-timeout`: Same format as the fixed timeout.
 The sliding timeout is compared against the most recent access from that IP, and if successful the last access is reset to now.
 In other words, if you set a sliding timeout of '30m', the IP will not be de-listed unless there's no access for 30 straight minutes.
 If you don't provide this header, *the sliding timeout defaults to 5 minutes*.

-> Both timeout policies are enforced in parallel – each IP has a fixed time window from when it started, as well as a condition to not be inactive for too long.
+> Both timeout policies are enforced in parallel – each IP has a fixed time window from when it started *as well as* a condition to not be inactive for too long.

 ### 6.4.
 Condition headers